 Laura Thaut Vinson

-I am an Assistant Professor of International Affairs here at Lewis & Clark College (Fall 2017-), and I previously taught in the Political Science Department at Oklahoma State University (2014-2017).
+I am an Associate Professor of International Affairs at Lewis & Clark College (Fall 2017-), and I previously taught in the Political Science Department at Oklahoma State University (2014-2017).
 I received my PhD from the University of Minnesota in 2013.
-My research interests are in the areas of ethnic/religious conflict, religion and international affairs, African politics, and humanitarianism.
+My research interests are in the areas of ethnic/religious conflict, religion and international affairs, African politics, and humanitarianism (with research in these areas more broadly spanning the Global South).

 Prior to teaching at Lewis & Clark College and Oklahoma State University, I was a post-doctoral research fellow at the Dickey Center for International Understanding at Dartmouth College (2013-2014).
 I have also held internships with the U.S. Department of State in Washington, D.C.; the U.S. Embassy to Lithuania; the Organization for Security and Cooperation in Europe (OSCE) in Belgrade, Serbia; and Islamic Relief in the UK.
 From 2005-2006 I received a Fulbright student fellowship to conduct research in Lithuania.